 There's no direct train service between the airports but you can travel via rail and tube through central London.

 Or you can travel by tube from Heathrow (all terminals) to Green Park (a 45-minute journey) then from Green Park to Victoria (a two-minute journey).
 From Victoria, you can connect to Gatwick via the Gatwick Express (a 30-minute journey).
-The whole journey costs around £20 one way.
+The whole journey costs around 20 pounds one way.
+Sometimes the Gatwick Express isn't running (such as on Boxing Day) at which point you will have to find alternative transportation.

 Heathrow to Gatwick by Private Car Service